asuh/front-end-windows/readme.md

 Web development is not a sole operating system or browser process.
 WSL gives us more tools such as using native Unix commands within Windows.
 This is a big deal if you come from a Unix based OS and want to feel more comfortable on Windows.

 Let's [install WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10), the latest version of WSL.
-You must be on the latest version of Windows 10, as far back as Version 1903.
+You must be on the latest version of Windows 10, I recommend at least 21H1, but as far back as Version 1903.

 Powershell.exe (Run as Administrator)